🔥 Get $100 off with today’s special

 Avoid Overusing Rat Poison

-A dead rat can create strong odors and attract insects.
-Many pest control experts recommend traps before using poison.
+Rat poison can cause new problems.
+A poisoned rat can die in the attic, causing strong odors and attracting insects.
+Many pest control professionals recommend using traps before resorting to poison.

 Try Repellents Carefully

-Some homeowners try repellents like peppermint oil.
-These products may help for a short time, but rarely solve a full rat infestation.
+Homeowners may try repellents like peppermint oil.
+These products may give short-term relief, but do not stop a full rat infestation.

-Repellents are best used with other rat control methods.
+Repellents work best with other rat control methods.

 How Rats Are Getting In

-Rats rarely appear without a way inside.
-Finding entry points is key to stopping future infestations.
+Rats need a way inside.
+Finding entry points stops future infestations.

 Small Openings in the Roof

-Roof rats can squeeze through small openings.
-Cracks near shingles or roof edges can give rats easy access.
+Roof rats fit through small openings.
+Cracks near shingles or roof edges create easy access and act as entry points, especially after storm damage.

 Gaps Near Gutters and Soffits